 "Jamison has the rare gift of being able to fuse her most intimate thoughts with insights gleaned from rigorous scholarship in the social sciences and history."—Award Jury

-The event features a presentation from Jamison followed by an interview with Canadian author Marni Jackson, and a book signing.
-The authors will discuss the place of nonfiction writing in our world, the specificity and universality of storytelling, and the multifaceted nature of narrative.
-Copies of Jamison's books will be available for purchase, courtesy of Ben McNally Books.
+The event featured a presentation from Jamison followed by an interview with Canadian author Marni Jackson and a book signing.
+The authors discussed the place of nonfiction writing in our world, the specificity and universality of storytelling, and the multifaceted nature of narrative.
+Copies of Jamison's books were available for purchase, courtesy of Ben McNally Books.

 Event Sponsor